lanl-aea/waves/eabm/README.rst

     minimal `WAVES-EABM`_ Conda environments can only be created on ``sstelmo`` or AEA RHEL desktops with the method described below.
 Advanced users may copy the `WAVES`_ package from the `AEA Conda channel`_ to their local machines and attempt the `WAVES`_ installation from a local file instead of from a Conda channel.
-Check the `AEA Conda channel`_ official documentation for updates in the channel access an availability.
+Check the `AEA Conda channel`_ official documentation for updates in the channel access and availability.

 1. Create the environment if it doesn't exist